GSA/digitalgov.gov/content/events/2019/06/2019-06-11-federal-crowdsourcing-webinar-series-episode-3-opportunity-project.md

 - July 9: Open Opportunities, Office of Personnel Management
 - August 13: History By the People, Library of Congress

-For information on this episode or upcoming events in the crowdsourcing series, contact team@challenge.gov.
+For information on this episode or upcoming events in the crowdsourcing series, contact [team@challenge.gov](mailto:team@challenge.gov).

 ---

 _This talk is hosted by Challenge.gov.
 Managed by GSA, Challenge.gov serves as both the official listing of prize competitions across government, as well as a centralized platform for federal agencies to market and manage their problem-solving events.
-The program also designs resources and training, which have helped more than 100 federal agencies run over 900 prize competitions with public participation since 2010.
-For questions about this event, contact [team@challenge.gov](mailto:team@challenge.gov)._
+The program also designs resources and training, which have helped more than 100 federal agencies run over 900 prize competitions with public participation since 2010._

 Questions about this event or future events?
 Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov).